Quebec City’s Citadel and Changing of the Guard Ceremony [2024 update]

 Royal 22e Régiment

 At the time of the First World War, the Canadian Army’s official language was English.
 That means that French-Canadian did not want to join the army.
 It wasn’t easy, but eventually, the Canadian Army created it’s the first French-speaking infantry regiment known at the time as the 22nd Battalion.
 They have won several battles of honor and got the title of ”Royal”.
 The Citadel has been the Royal 22e Regiment’s home base since 1920.
 That mans that this fortress is still an active military base.
-During summer, we can witness the Changing of the Guard Ceremony performed by the Royal 22nd Regiment.

 changing of the guard citadelle quebec